manuGil/online-core/docs/source/styling.rst

 -------------

 Videos are embedded using pure **html**. *Videos are not embedded in the PDF version*; thefore you should include a hyperlink to the video so that all the content remains accessible despite the format.
 A way to do that appears below.
+Except inside admonitions, *video* are declared without any spacing to the left, this will provide a better user experience.

 .. code-block:: rst